kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **build-args**

 Optional parameter that allows you to set additional build arguments.
-Each argument has format `name=value`, multiply arguments are separated by new line.
+Each argument has format `name=value`, multiple arguments are separated by new line.

 Default: **''**